aebabis/roguelike/BACKLOG.md

   - Keyboard and mouse instructions
   - Add Item to inheritance hierarchy?
   - Should creature be responsible for receiving damage?
+  - Delay death and damage animations til after attack has started
 - Low
    - CSS Layout
    - Come up with a better name for "speed"